 The House of Bourgogne von Hohenstaufen

-The House of Bourgogne von Hohenstaufen is a product of the repetitive joining of the House von Hohenstaufen with the House of Burgundy from France (Bourgogne), the House of Burgundy from Portugal (Borgonha), and the Anscarid House of Burgundy from Spain (Borgoña), otherwise known as the House of Ivrea, as well as a reference to Their Highnesses' direct descent from and strong ties to the various Houses of Burgundy.
+The House of Bourgogne von Hohenstaufen is the most senior, legitimate cadet branch of the House von Hohenstaufen as recognised by the House von Hohenstaufen Association.
+The House is a product of the repetitive joining of the House von Hohenstaufen with the House of Burgundy from France (Bourgogne), the House of Burgundy from Portugal (Borgonha), and the Anscarid House of Burgundy from Spain (Borgoña), otherwise known as the House of Ivrea.

-The lion in Or in the upper left quadrant on a field Vert (green) crowned Azure represents the lions of Scotland, Spain (Castilla y León), and Their Highnesses' Habsburg ancestors, as well as the lions of Swabia, England, and Normandy, albeit in a different pose.
-The colors of the upper left quadrant reference the Duchess' Brazilian origins.
-The lion in heraldry symbolizes strength, valor, and nobility, and the tinctures represent glory, loyalty, and sincerity.
+The lion in Or in the upper left quadrant on a field Vert (green) crowned Azure represents the lions of Scotland and Spain (Castilla y León) and the members' Habsburg ancestors, as well as the lions of Swabia, England, and Normandy.
+The lion in heraldry symbolises strength, valour, and nobility, and the tinctures represent glory, loyalty, and sincerity.

 The chevron Argent represents Hohenstaufen Mountain, atop which the ancestral seat of the House von Hohenstaufen, Castle Hohenstaufen, was built.

 The lions Sable (black) as supporters reference the lions on the Coat of Arms of Swabia and of the House von Hohenstaufen.

 In addition to the other symbolism, the tinctures (colours) used in heraldry are also symbolic:

 The motto of the House of Bourgogne von Hohenstaufen is, 'Sanguis, Pluma, Saxum' (Latin for 'Blood, Feather, Stone').